ChristoJohn1030/Markdown-Tutorial-Repository/Markdown.md

 # Adding a code example to a  .md file
-We could add a code example to the .md file by inserting whatever is in our codee withing ''' symbols 3 single quotes.
+We could add a code example to the .md file by inserting whatever is in our codee withing ``` symbols 3 back quotes.

 Eg:
 ```

 Const Telegraf = require('telegraf');
 const bot = new Telegraf('BOT_TOKEN');

 ```